mikehoren/step-navigation/README.md

 The step name as defined by the input array for any given step.

+#### path.data

+If the data property was specified it can be accessed using this property.

 Path Methods
 ------------

 #### path.next(value)

 Returns the next step in the path.
 Value is optional, for linear paths it always returns the next step.
-If value is omitted for forked paths it returns the first defined fork, otherwise value can the next step in a fork to choose which path to follow.
+If value is omitted for forked paths it returns the first defined fork, otherwise value should match the next step in a fork to choose which path to follow.
 Calling next() on the last step will always return the last step.

 Forked path example